Ontario to provide update on its COVID-19 vaccine rollout | News

 Ontario’s Minister of Health Christine Elliott will make an announcement on Wednesday afternoon alongside the province’s Solicitor General Sylvia Jones about the province’s COVID-19 vaccine rollout.

-Ontario’s vaccine rollout plan began ramping up as they announced all adults over the age of 18 living in hot spot communities are eligible to book a COVID-19 vaccine appointment through the province’s booking system.
+Starting on May 13, people 40 years of age and older will be eligible to book as well.

-Last week, the Ontario Ministry of Health released a framework that anticipated all adults becoming eligible to book their COVID-19 vaccine appointments by the end of May.
+On Tuesday, Ontario’s Chief Medical Officer of Health, Dr. David Williams announced during a late-breaking press conference that the province is temporarily stopping giving first doses of the AstraZeneca COVID-19 vaccine because it’s seen increasing reports of rare but dangerous blood clots associated with the shot.

-On Tuesday, Ontario reported 2,791 new COVID-19 cases.
-This marked the first time in a month the tally has been below 3,000.
-The last time was April 5.
+On Tuesday, Ontario reported 2,073 new COVID-19 cases, the lowest in weeks.
+The last time cases were near that level was on March 29, when 2,094 cases were reported.

 - See also: